videosdk-live/videosdk-rtc-javascript-sdk-example/README.md

    git clone https://github.com/videosdk-live/videosdk-rtc-javascript-sdk-example.git
    ```

+3. Copy the config.example file's data to config.js file

-3. Update the TOKEN in `config.js` file.Token would be generated from dashboard `https://app.videosdk.live/dashboard`
+4. Update the TOKEN in `config.js` file.Token would be generated from dashboard `https://app.videosdk.live/dashboard`

    ```
    TOKEN="Your Token Here"
    ```

-4. If one doesn't want to give their token they they can generate token using AUTH_URL of their own in `config.js` file
+5. If one doesn't want to give their token then they can generate token using AUTH_URL of their own in `config.js` file

    ```
    AUTH_URL=one's auth url
    ```

-5. Run the app
+6. Run the app

    ```sh
    npm install -g live-server